Gang Luo, PhD

 Health/clinical informatics (data/predictive analytics and software system design/development), big data, machine learning, data mining, information retrieval, and database systems.

 Prof. Luo’s research interests include health/clinical informatics (data/predictive analytics and software system design/development), big data, machine learning, data mining, information retrieval, and database systems with a focus on health applications.
-He invented the first method for automatically explaining prediction/classification results for any machine learning model without degrading accuracy, the questionnaire-guided intelligent medical search engine iMed, intelligent personal health record, and SQL and compiler progress indicators.
+He invented the first method for automatically providing rule-based explanations for any machine learning model’s prediction/classification results with no accuracy loss, the questionnaire-guided intelligent medical search engine iMed, intelligent personal health record, and SQL and compiler progress indicators.

 He received a Bachelor’s degree in Computer Science from Shanghai Jiaotong University, P.R.
 China, and a Ph.D. degree in Computer Science with a minor in Mathematics at the University of Wisconsin-Madison.
 Between 2004 and 2012, he was a Research Staff Member at the IBM T.J.
 Watson research center.
 Between 2012 and 2016, he was a faculty member in the Department of Biomedical Informatics at the University of Utah.